HunnTeRUS/hunterProject/README.md

 ## Hunter Project
-This is my first project in java, i did is to learn my favorite language.
+This is my first project in java, i did to learn my favorite language.

 ### Objective
 1. Learn all JDBC methods, swing with all java interfaces without any framework.